aleshaleksey/fansys23/02-base-rules.md

 A character has six saving throws, one for each stat.
 Abilities and effects that force a save usually specify one or two valid save types:

   1. **Str**: Use of strength to resist or redirect an effect.
 This can be voluntarily failed.
-A "**helpless**" being cannot succeed STR saves.
 Examples:
       - Use STR to resist being knocked prone by a charging guinea pig.
       - Use STR hang on to a ship's mast when a storm wave washes over a ship.
   2. **Dex**: Use of agility to avoid or redirect an effect.
 This can be voluntarily failed.
-An "**immobilised**" being cannot succeed DEX saves.
 Examples:
       - Use DEX to avoid a charging guinea pig.
       - Defensively tuck in time to avoid the worst of a fireball's heat wave.
   3. **Con**: Use of physical resilience to shake off an effect.
 This cannot be voluntarily failed.
 Entities without a physical form ALWAYS succeed CON saves.
 Examples: